 “It’s an intense research environment”

-Jerker Holm, head of the Department of Economics
+Jerker Holm, former head of the Department of Economics

 “The goal of the department is to be at the research frontiers in many fields at the same time and thereby be a highly regarded research institution that contributes with relevant and original studies, which meet the highest international quality standards.